 It’s by no means perfect, but not bad all things considered (binding using upholstery vinyl is incredibly difficult but the closest material I could find to faux leather).

 While Bound to the Heart was prompted by part of a class, finding a topic I want to explore is often a starting point.
 Against His Vows is centered around agriculture and farming, and I have plans for another novel about a character who was part of a press gang during the Revolutionary War/American War of Independence.

 The latter was actually sparked by a brief scene in an episode of the children’s cartoon Liberty’s Kids, which was my favorite show as growing up.
 James is almost taken into a press gang which, if you’re unfamiliar, is a group of men being forced into the British Navy at the time.
 From what I’ve read on the subject thus far, it seems that a man could be pulled off the street without much noticed and forced to enlist.
 It sounds very much like the drafting system in the states, where guys still have to register when they turn eighteen even though it hasn’t been enacted since the 1970s.
 To be clear, I’m still in the preliminary research phase so my facts may not be 100% accurate at the time of writing this post.

 It may also be that I’ve created a secondary character who I’ve grown to love or has a part of their story arc that needs to be continued but cannot be given proper attention in the project in which they first appear.

-For instance, the younger brother of Bound to the Heart’s protagonist will be showing up again in his own novel, as will their sister who at this point has not been seen but referenced several times.
+For instance, Henry of Bound to the Heart will be showing up again in his own novel, as will his and Zach’s sister who at this point has not been seen but referenced several times.